 Bring it to life

 Students engage in a range of onsite and off-site activities and projects that allow essential skills to be practised.
-Our post 14 students have recently engaged in an offsite work experience trip where they visited Devon construction and were able to try a range of different activities.
+Our post 14 students engage in offsite work experience trips.
 One student who has been developing his speaking and listening skill within school demonstrated his progress with his positive interactions with external staff on this visit.

 What's next